Generally, Russian people have three meals a day: breakfast, lunch, and dinner.

 Russians also love eating bread.
 They eat it along with any dish.
 In Russia, both light and dark bread are made.
 The color of the bread depends on the kind of flour used.
 In the past, bread was baked in the ovens.
 Such bread has a wonderful taste and, surely, cannot be compared with store-bought bread.
 Unfortunately, now fewer people bake homemade bread.
 However, some senior citizens maintain the tradition and bake bread themselves.

-Tea and vodka are two favorite drinks of Russians.
+Tea and vodka are two favourite drinks of Russians.
 Maybe it happens due to the fact that the Russian climate is quite harsh.
 But if it’s warm, Russians prefer kvass and compote.